opensearch-project/documentation-website/_dashboards/workspace/manage-workspace.md

 2. **Copy to...:** Moves selected assets from the table.
 3. **Copy to...:** Copies a single asset from the table.

-After selection a copy option, choose the target workspace from the dropdown menu.
-The **Copy related assets** checkbox allows for transfer of associated assets.
+After selecting a copy option, choose the target workspace from the dropdown menu.
+The **Copy related assets** checkbox allows you to transfer associated assets.

 Copying permissions vary based on security plugin status and configuration.
 {: .note}